-What are IVs and EVs?
+What Are IVs and EVs?

-Simply put, they are fan-made terms to describe the aspects of programming designed to make every single Pokémon unique.
+Before we get into the article proper, here's a primer on the terms used.
+Simply put, IVs and EVs are fan-made terms to describe the aspects of programming designed to make every single Pokémon unique.

-- Individual Values or IVs are randomly generated upon encounter.
+Randomly generated upon encounter.
 Each of the six major attributes - Hit Points (HP), Attack (ATT), Defense (DEF), Special Attack (SPA), Special Defense (SPD), and Speed (SPE) all receive an IV between 0-31.
 The higher the IV, the faster that particular attribute will grow.

-- Effort Values or EVs are what separate wild pokémon from trained ones.
-Every pokémon has what's referred to as an EV yield.
+These values are what separate wild Pokémon from trained ones.
+Every Pokémon has what's referred to as an EV yield.
 That means when you defeat that monster, you obtain a certain amount of EVs to a particular attribute.
-For example, Every Patrat you defeat, will give the victorious pokémon one EV to the HP attribute.
-EVs, much like IVs also determine how fast a stat will grow.
+For example, every Patrat you defeat, will give the victorious Pokémon one EV to the HP attribute.
+EVs, much like IVs, also determine how fast a stat will grow.

-Each pokémon can earn up to 255 EVs in a given attribute and 510 EVs altogether.
+Each Pokémon can earn up to 255 EVs in a given attribute and 510 EVs altogether.

 We haven't even had Pokémon Sun and Pokémon Moon for a year yet and there are already rumors swirling around about the next games in Nintendo's #2 franchise—behind Mario of course.
-Most of these rumors are exactly that - rumors.
+Most of these rumors are exactly that: rumors.
 There is no official source to verify anything involving Pokémon Stars/Eclipse or any of it's starter monsters, or storyline, or Team Whatever, or even if it will appear on the switch.

 However, Ken Sugimori, the top designer for the little Pocket Monsters had a few things to say about Sun and Moon.
 He said that the goal of the game would be to simplify things, and remove complexity.
 In particular around streamlining battling, as there were so many moves that all did virtually the same thing, so many abilities that were identical to one another, and that some of that needs to be less complex.
-Who wants to memorize every single move and ability every pokémon might be able to learn?
-There's 800 pokémon, not including announced event pokémon that have yet to be revealed.
+Who wants to memorize every single move and ability every Pokémon might be able to learn?
+There's 800 Pokémon, not including announced event Pokémon that have yet to be revealed.
 That's a lot of memorization.

 The response to Sugimori's desire to see battling become "simpler" on sites such as Gamefaq, Reddit, Facebook and many other Pokémon game sites was that if this means the removal of IVs from the game, then it's a good thing.